 Many people would like to revive and give a fresh new look to their floor without actually sanding the floor.
 This is ideal for floors that are not significantly damaged.
-This means there are no deep scratches or dents, things that can only be removed by taking off a millimetre or 2 from the surface of the wood.
-Everyone seems to want to know, how to refinish a wood floor without sanding.
+This means there are no deep scratches or dents, things that can only be removed by taking off a millimeter or 2 from the surface of the wood.
+Everyone wants to know how to refinish a wood floor without sanding.

 To refinish a floor without sanding, you need a floor that’s already in quite a good condition.
 Thoroughly clean the floor with a pH-neutral cleaner and lightly rub it down to provide a key for the next coat.
 Use a finish compatible with the existing finish.